 - Rinnai on-demand tankless hot water system

 - Buderus gas-fired heating system, which sends hot water to baseboard radiant heat panels throughout the house.

 - Unico high-velocity mini-split air-conditioning system that shoots cold air through 2-inch insulated tubes, a space-saver in smaller homes.

 In case you’ve never seen a tankless hot water system, here’s Groman’s.
-It’s only 1-by-2-ft. and fits neatly on the wall.
+It’s only one foot by two feet and fits neatly on the wall.

 Here’s a picture of the baseboard radiators in a finished bedroom.
 They look like trim on the bottom of the wall.

 Groman added “half walls” throughout the perimeter of the downstairs to hide water, electric, and gas lines.
 I love half walls for all the uglies they cover and the design opportunities they provide; the top of the half wall makes a convenient shelf for artwork and knickknacks.

 This is what’s behind the half wall.

 And here’s what the space looks like finished.
 That half wall makes a great picture gallery.